 - Wear gloves when handling the nest to protect against contamination from mites, bacteria, or other parasites that may have infected the nest.
 Tiny bugs may be nearly impossible to see in the nesting debris, or the nest may be contaminated with different types of germs or mold that could affect humans.

 - Clean the area where the nest was located, using a solution of one part chlorine bleach to nine parts water.
 Note: It is not necessary to clean a tree or bush where a nest was located, but do clean any artificial surfaces nearby, such as a gutter, roof, hanging bracket, or nesting shelf.
 Allow the cleaning solution to dry completely, and no rinsing is necessary.

 If you do not want birds reusing the same area after you have removed a nest, it will be necessary to take steps to deter birds from rebuilding.
-Changing the shape of the surface where the birds constructed their nest – by adding a slanted board or spikes to make it less welcoming – will help discourage nesting.
-Putting a carved cat, snake or owl decoy near the nesting area can give the illusion of danger to discourage birds.
-Vigilance at the beginning of the nesting season will be critical, and removing nests before they are completed will help encourage unwise birds to move to a different area.
+Changing the shape of the surface where the birds constructed their nest by adding a slanted board or spikes to make it less welcoming will help discourage nesting.
+Putting a carved cat, snake, or owl decoy near the nesting area can give the illusion of danger to discourage birds.
+Vigilance at the beginning of the nesting season will be critical, and removing nests before they are completed will help urge unwise birds to move to a different area to raise their families.